jamesgpearce/confess/README.md

 ## Installation & usage

-The one and only dependency is [PhantomJS](http://www.phantomjs.org/), version 1.2 or later.
+The one-and-only dependency is the one-and-only [PhantomJS](http://www.phantomjs.org/), version 1.2 or later.
 Install this, and ensure it's all good by trying out some of its example scripts.

 Then, assuming <code>phantomjs</code> is on your path, and from the directory containing <code>confess.js</code> and <code>config.json</code>, run the tasks with: